Essential Safety Tips You Need to Know When Driving in Tonga

 4. Stick to the Speed Limit

-The speed limits are very conservative in Tonga, typically being around 50km/h (30mph) in villages and 70km/h (45mph) outside of urban areas.
-Speed limits are typically signposted in regular intervals along the roadsides in Tonga, so be sure to observe them.
+The speed limits are very conservative in Tonga; typically around 50 kph (30 mph) in villages and 70 kph (45 mph) outside of urban areas.
+Speed limits are typically signposted at regular intervals along the roadsides, so be sure to observe them.
 You’ll also find that a lot of Tongans drive very slowly, so be patient and only overtake when it’s completely safe to do so.
 Otherwise, just enjoy island time.

 5. Take Extra Care on Gravel or Dirt Roads